Saab V8: History

 When the Saab 99 model was launched in 1968, it was powered by an inline-four engine sourced from the Triumph Motor Company in the UK.
 The slant-four was part of a family of engines that later also included a V8.
-Saab evaluated the Triumph V8 in the Saab 99; 28 cars were said to have been fitted with the Triumph V8.
+Saab evaluated the Triumph V8 in the Saab 99; 28 cars were said to have been fitted with the British V8.
 Saab did not put a V8-powered 99 into production.
-Instead they first brought production of the Triumph engine in-house, and then undertook two engine redesigns, the first resulting in the Saab B engine in 1972, and the second resulting in the Saab H engine in 1981.
+Instead they first brought production of the Triumph four-cylinder engine in-house, and then undertook two engine redesigns, the first resulting in the Saab B engine in 1972, and the second resulting in the Saab H engine in 1981.

 In the 1980s Robert Sinclair, Saab-Scania's US president, worked to move the brand up-market.
 He said his desire was to "...add content, add performance, add sparkle and luster to the brand."
 Sinclair felt a V8 was needed for the US market.

 Sinclair presented the idea to Juhani Linnoinen, director of Saab-Valmet's factory in Uusikaupunki, Finland, during a meeting in the United States.
 On his return home before Christmas 1987 Linnoinen assembled a small team to begin design of the engine.
 The team consisted of Test Department head Simo Vuorio, Hannu Häyrinen of the Prototypes Department, and Chief Mechanic Kari Kuusrainen.

 Keeping costs down was an important factor, so as many existing parts were used as possible.
 The new engine also had to fit transversely in the nose of a Saab 9000.
 (The Lancia Thema 8.32 of 1986 had shown that it was possible to mount a V8 in the Type Four platform also used by the 9000.)
 The team fabricated a test engine block out of two four-cylinder blocks joined at the crank.
 To fit the engine the team also designed a new gearbox case and clutch housing.